Skip to main content

 A particularly complex area of this legal analysis involves the ADA’s “bona fide benefit plan safe harbor.”
 This provision generally permits insurers and benefit plan administrators to use standard risk classification and underwriting practices, even if they result in distinctions based on disability.

 Historically, some employers argued that their wellness programs fell under this safe harbor, allowing them to offer significant incentives.
-However, the EEOC has consistently taken a narrower view, particularly in its proposed rules, arguing that many wellness programs, especially participatory ones, do not qualify for this protection.
+However, the EEOC has consistently taken a narrower view, particularly in its proposed rules, arguing that many wellness programs, especially participatory ones, do not qualify for this safe harbor protection.

 This places the “voluntary” requirement, with its strict limits on incentives, at the forefront of the compliance analysis for most programs.
 State insurance laws can further complicate this picture, with their own regulations for what constitutes a “bona fide benefit plan,” adding another layer of legal consideration for employers.